diefenbach/django-lfs/docs/user/catalog/categories.rst

 View
 ----

 This tab contains all data which are responsible on how the content is displayed.

+.. index:: Template

 Category template
     The selected template of the category.
 A category can have several